MORTGAGE RATES TODAY IN HAWAII

 Some of these factors are economic, but others are entirely within the homebuyer’s control.

 Economic factors play a significant role in determining mortgage rates.
-These factors are often beyond the control of individual homebuyers but can have a substantial impact on borrowing costs.
+These factors are often beyond the control of individual homebuyers but can have a substantial impact on borrowing costs:

 • Inflation: Inflation can erode the value of savings and investments, making it more challenging for homebuyers to accumulate a down payment and qualify for a mortgage.
-It also makes loaning money more expensive for lenders, who can increase interest rates to compensate.
+It also makes loaning money more expensive for mortgage lenders, who can increase interest rates to compensate.

 • Unemployment rate: A strong economy with low unemployment can lead to higher mortgage rates due to increased demand for housing.